 You can also perform these dips without parallel bars using a set of stairs.
 You can even do them sitting on the floor — just bend your knees, lift your buttocks off the ground and then bend your elbows as you would for a chair dip.

-The close-grip pushup also replicates the movements of a parallel bar dip.
-Set up as you would for a normal pushup, only with your hands slightly closer together on the floor -- your thumbs should nearly be touching.
-Perform a pushup movement, making sure your elbows go back, rather than out to the sides as you descend.
+The close-grip push-up is another substitute for dips that replicates the movements of a parallel bar dip.
+Set up as you would for a normal push-up, only with your hands slightly closer together on the floor — your thumbs should nearly be touching.
+Perform a push-up movement, making sure your elbows go back, rather than out to the sides as you descend.

-Start with your elbows straight and hands shoulder-width apart.
-Bend your elbows to lower the bar until your triceps touch the floor.
+Start with your elbows straight, then bend your elbows to lower the bar until your triceps touch the floor.
 Push the bar away from you quickly while maintaining contact with the bar.
 Use a spotter if you're concerned about failing a rep.